TheVetDev/TheVetDev/README.md

 ---

 Developer at large and drinker of too much coffee☕... actually, is there such a thing as too much coffee?
 Web, flutter and Rust are my main interests.
-Newly appointed co-host of the [Vets Who Code](https://vetswhocode.io) Podcast, the people who were so kind as to introduce me to the crazy world of developing.
+Former co-host of the [Vets Who Code](https://vetswhocode.io) Podcast, the people who were so kind as to introduce me to the crazy world of developing.

 ---